muratk5n/thirdwave/en/index.md

 are still in a bureucracy, not completely exposed to the market forces outside your own corner.
 You are asked to do certain things, you judge how long they would take, ask for resources, give a timeline.
-This is tecnical, bureucratic work.
+This is technical, bureucratic work.
 You are not operating a lemonade stand waiting for customers yourself.
 You are the guy behind the scenes, working in the lemonade bureucracy.